metaleap/vscode-appz/libs/go/readme.md

 	//
 	// `items` ── A set of items that will be rendered as actions in the message.
 	//
-	// `andThen` ── A thenable that resolves to the selected item or `undefined` when being dismissed.
+	// `then` ── A thenable that resolves to the selected item or `undefined` when being dismissed.
-	ShowInformationMessage4(message string, options MessageOptions, items []MessageItem, andThen func(*MessageItem))
+	ShowInformationMessage4(message string, options MessageOptions, items []MessageItem, then func(*MessageItem))

 	// Show a warning message.
 	//